 While government spending protected Auckland during the 1840s, things were turning sour in the New Zealand Company settlements.
 The rush to buy land led to disputes with Māori over what had been sold and by whom.
 Too much land went to absentee owners, who did nothing to improve its value.
 Some plots proved difficult to access and farm.
 Jobs were sporadic and food sometimes fell short.
 In the mid-1840s pastoralism finally provided a viable economic base (wool), but shattered Wakefield’s hopes of closer settlement on small farms.
 Debt-ridden and maligned, the company folded after the Canterbury settlement.

 The New Zealand Company has been rightly criticised for some of its practices, particularly its treatment of Māori.
 But in an age when many new towns failed, a number of settlements formed by the company and its offshoots became important cities.
-By the 1870s Wellington, Christchurch and Dunedin (all New Zealand Company-related settlements) formed three of the country’s four main cities – Auckland was the fourth.
+By the 1870s Wellington, Christchurch and Dunedin (all New Zealand Company-related settlements) were three of the country’s four main cities – Auckland was the fourth.